ae7656cp/rozetka-automation-playwright/manual/README.md

 # Manual Testing Documentation

-В этом разделе представлены результаты моей работы по ручному тестированию маркетплейса Rozetka.
+This section presents the results of manual testing performed on the Rozetka marketplace.

-### Что внутри:
+### What's Inside:
-*   **Test Plan & Test Cases**: Полное описание стратегии тестирования и детальные сценарии проверок.
+* Test Plan & Test Cases: Comprehensive testing strategy and detailed test scenarios.
-*   **Bug Reports**: Примеры оформленных багов с использованием DevTools и Jira.
+* Bug Reports: Professional bug reporting samples using DevTools and Jira.
-*   **API Testing**: Чек-лист и коллекция запросов в Postman для проверки серверной части.
+* API Testing: Checklists and Postman collections for server-side verification.
-*   **SQL Practice**: Скрипты для работы с базой данных (выборки, фильтрация данных).
+* SQL Practice: Database queries for data selection and filtering.